 This plant will bloom from early Summer through Fall.
 It grows in clumps and makes an excellent filler for a garden as well as a vase of flowers.

 Make sure you deadhead them during the Summer to keep them blooming optimally!

-This upright, fragrant flower features light to bright-pink petals and a yellow throat.
+This upright, fragrant flower comes in a variety of colors, including light to bright-pink petals and a yellow throat.
 They grow in dense clumps and require full sun or partial shade.
 They bloom all Summer and contrast beautifully against their dark green foliage.

-Plant these in your garden if you’re a lover of all things pink!
+Plant daylilies in your garden if you’re a lover of all things pink!

 Plus, just look at its flower petals!
-It’s one of the most interesting, unique, and lovely petal shapes in existence.
+It’s one of the most interesting, unique, and lovely petal shapes you can find.

-The color combination is exquisite and will lend an exotic quality to your garden.
+The color combinations will lend an exotic quality to your garden.

 9. Blanket Flower (Gaillardia Grandiflor)

 This daisy-like flower will bring an exotic mix of color to your garden.
 They’ll bloom from late Spring to Fall, and can even take a cold Winter.